Fios-Quest/YouTube-Scripts/src/space/hof.md

 }
 ```

-Where this is actually useful is when defining another function that takes one that's this shape.
+Where this is actually useful is when defining another function that takes a function as a parameter and we need to
+define that its this shape.

 ```rust